Are Age Spots caused by age? Are they caused by the sun? Are they dangerous? Are they the same things as “liver spots”? What are Age Spots?

 My first question to this dermatologist I visited was, “What is it and why is it coming out now?”
 His answer: damaged skin and it had to come out some time.
 This guy was a jewel (I’m lying).
-If you’d like to hear about my funny visit see my article on Using Essential Oils for Skin Cancer.
+If you’d like to hear about my funny visit, see my article on Essential Oils and Skin Cancer research.
 I have done a lot of research myself since then.
 Here is some of the great information I’ve discovered.

 1) Sun spots are most often caused by our response to UV rays from the sun that have harmed our skin cells on deep levels.
 As a response, our bodies will produce more melanin in order to create darker skin over those damaged skin cells in order to help protect those cells from the sun’s harsh UV rays.

 2) Melasma is usually larger patches on the face than a simple sun spot.
 It is known for coming out during pregnancy and usually disappears afterwards.
 It is a hormonal response that usually happens in those who are not very light or not very dark skinned.
 It can be brought on by a combination of UV rays combining with hormonal responses from pregnancy, birth control pills, or hormone therapy.
 It usually goes away after stopping use of birth control pills or giving birth.